-Light source wavelength range should be adapted to given opsin's action spectra.
-One of the most commonly used opsin is channelrhodopsin (ChR2) that have good photocurrent response from 430 to 490 nm with a peak around 470 nm.
+Light source wavelength range should be adapted to the given opsin's action spectra.
+One of the most commonly used opsin is channelrhodopsin (ChR2) that has a good photocurrent response from 430 to 490 nm with a peak around 470 nm.

-Other aspect to consider when selecting the light source and other part of the setup are :
+Other aspects to consider when selecting the light source and other parts of the setup are:

 - optical fiber size or target area(s)